1 West Sussex response to the conflict in Ukraine

-West Sussex County Council is committed to keeping people safe from vulnerable situations, which is why we’re working hard, together with our partners, to welcome people arriving here from Afghanistan who are in urgent need of protection.
+WSCC is committed to keeping people safe from dangerous situations, which is why we’re working hard, together with our partners, to welcome people arriving in the UK from Afghanistan who are in urgent need of protection.

-We’re doing this through the Government’s Afghan Relocation and Assistance Policy and ‘Operation Warm Welcome’ and hope everyone across West Sussex will join us in welcoming and supporting those looking to settle here and rebuild their lives safely.
+We’re doing this through the Government’s ‘Operation Warm Welcome’, Afghan Relocation and Assistance Policy and Afghan Citizens Resettlement Scheme.
+We hope everyone across West Sussex will join us in welcoming and supporting those looking to settle here and rebuild their lives safely.

-Our priority is to find self-contained, long-term accommodation for Afghan people and families looking to rebuild their lives in West Sussex.
+Our priority is to find affordable, self-contained, long-term accommodation for people and families looking to rebuild their lives in West Sussex.

 - Worthing 4 Refugees - Creating a culture of safety, integration and justice for refugees and displaced people in the Adur and Worthing area.

-- Horsham Refugee Support Group - A small charity run entirely by volunteers who work with refugees or asylum seekers in the Horsham district, linking in with West Sussex County Council and Horsham District Council.
+- Horsham Refugee Support Group - A small charity run entirely by volunteers who work with refugees or asylum seekers in the Horsham district, linking in with WSCC and Horsham District Council.

 - Refugees Welcome Crawley - A small, registered charity based in Crawley offering welcome and support to refugees, asylum seekers or other migrants who need some extra help to cope with life in a new country.

 - Sanctuary in Chichester - A registered charity supported by volunteers who work with refugees and asylum seekers arriving in the Chichester area.

 - Mid Sussex Voluntary Action - An independent charity working across Mid Sussex to bring together and help local voluntary organisations and community groups.